Jamshed J Irani: The Steel Man of India passes away at 86New ' | Business

 - India

-Jamshed J Irani, known as the steel man of India, died in Jamshedpur late Monday night, Tata Steel said.
-He was 86.
+Jamshed J Irani, known as the steel man of India, died in Jamshedpur late Monday night, according to Tata Steel.

 ''The Steel Man of India passes away.
 It is with profound grief that Tata Steel informs of the demise of Padma Bhushan Dr Jamshed J Irani,'' Tata Steel said in a statement.

-He passed away on October 31, 2022 at 10 PM at TMH (Tata Hospital) in Jamshedpur, it said.
+He passed away on October 31, 2022 at 10 pm at TMH (Tata Main Hospital) in Jamshedpur, it said.

 Irani retired from the board of Tata Steel in June 2011, leaving behind a legacy of 43 years, which won him and the company international acclaim in various fields.